Shymbolat/foobar/README.md

-Ecrivez un programme qui affiche les nombres de 1 à 100.
-Un nombre par ligne.
-Respectez les règles suivantes :
+Write a program that prints numbers from 1 to 100, one number per line.
+For each printed number, use the following rules :

- * Si le nombre est divisible par 3 ou contient 3, écrire "Foo" à la place de 3.
+ * if the number is divisible by 3 or contains 3, replace 3 by "Foo"
- * Si le nombre est divisible par 5 ou contient 5, écrire "Bar" à la place de 5.
+ * if the number is divisible by 5 or contains 5, replace 5 by "Bar"
- * Si le nombre est divisible par 7 ou contient 7, écrire "Qix" à la place de 7.
+ * if the number is devisible by 7 or contains 7, replace 7 by "Qix"

-Voici un exemple de rendu
+Example:
 =========================

 	1